imshahinul/pdfghost/README.md

 - **Extract Text/Images**: Extract text or images from a PDF.
 - **Add Page Numbers**: Insert page numbers at the bottom or top of each page.
 - **Convert PDFs to HTML**: Convert PDFs into structured HTML files.
+- **Generate PDFs from Markdown/LaTeX**: Convert Markdown or LaTeX files into well-formatted PDFs.

 ## Installation